Are You Being Served? (film)

-Are You Being Served? is a 1977 British comedy film based on the BBC sitcom Are You Being Served?
-(1972–1985), which follows the staff of the men's and women's clothing departments of the London Grace Brothers department store.
-The story is an adaptation of the successful stage version of the show, which played at Winter Gardens, Blackpool.
-The film was directed by Bob Kellett and the screenplay was by series creators and writers David Croft and Jeremy Lloyd.
-The film also featured the performers from the television series, including Mollie Sugden, John Inman, Frank Thornton, Trevor Bannister, Arthur Brough, Wendy Richard and Nicholas Smith.
+Are You Being Served? is a 1977 British comedy film directed by Bob Kellett and written David Croft and Jeremy Lloyd, based on the 1972–85 BBC sitcom of the same name, which follows the staff of the men's and women's clothing departments of the London Grace Brothers department store.

+The story is adapted from the successful stage production of the show, which played at Winter Gardens, Blackpool.
+The film features the performers from the television series, including Mollie Sugden, John Inman, Frank Thornton, Trevor Bannister, Arthur Brough, Wendy Richard, and Nicholas Smith.

+The movie was one of the last credits for executive Nat Cohen.

 Plot

-Mr Humphries is taking advantage of a staff discount on a blue rinse in the hairdressing dept. Mr Harman is demonstrating a new inflatable bikini to Miss Brahms and Mrs Slocombe.

-Mr Lucas is chastised by Captain Peacock for being late again.

-As Grace Brothers is being redecorated, the management sends the staff on a paid holiday to the resort of Costa Plonka, on the Spanish coast.
-On the first night they think they are allocated 7 "penthouses" but it is in fact "tent-houses" outside the hotel.
+As the Grace Bros' department store temporary closes for refurbishment, Young Mr. Grace sends the staff on a paid holiday to the resort of "Costa Plonka", on the Spanish coast.
+On the first night they think they are allocated seven "penthouses" but it is in fact "tent-houses" outside the hotel – save for Mr Harman, who is given one of the hotel's luxury suites after making his booking under the "Earl of Harman", much to the chagrin of the others.

-After various misfortunes and misunderstandings, they narrowly survive a gunfight between the revolutionaries and government troops.
-They are saved by a group of tanks that arrive on the scene; these prove to have been commandeered by Young Mr Grace, who wanted to visit his beleaguered underlings, but could not find a taxi.
+After various misfortunes and misunderstandings, the staff narrowly survive a gunfight between the revolutionaries and government troops.
+They are rescued by a group of tanks that arrive on the scene; revealed to have been commandeered by Young Mr Grace, who wanted to visit his beleaguered underlings, but was unable to find a taxi.